Automattic/cancellation-curve-visualizer/README.md

 # Cancellation Curve Visualizer

-This R script helps you visualize when users cancel their plans in a SaaS product.
+This R script helps you visualize when users cancel their plans for a SaaS product.

 For example, here are the cancellation curves for an example SaaS product with three plans, Gold, Silver, and Bronze: